Dworv/eloquent/README.md

 # eloquent
-A project with the goal of creating a practical keyboard layout.
+Goal: a practical keyboard layout for practicle people.